Skip to main content

 Written by Martin

-This article provides tips on how you can improve call quality by implementing voice packet prioritization using Quality of Service (QoS).
+This article provides tips on how you can improve call quality with voice packet prioritization using Quality of Service (QoS).
+Check our open network ports and IPs.

 User Level: